-In Word 2007 and later, the Insert Documents command can be found in the Boiler group on the Insert tab of the ribbon.
+The Insert Documents command can be found in the Boiler group on the Insert Documents tab of the ribbon.

 Excel workbooks for use with this function must have the default worksheet name 'Sheet1'.
-The first column must have a header in row 1 'Name' and the second column a header 'Path'.
+The first column must have a header in row 1 the document names in column 1 and their paths in column 2

 The dialog only displays the filenames.